leviceccato/footpath/README.md

 ## Deployment

-This site is hosted on Netlify.
+This app is hosted on Netlify.
 Commits to `main` will trigger a deploy.

 ## Licenses